KlausSchaefers/figma-low-code/README.md

 1. The designer creates an initial design in Figma
 2. The developer adds data binding and method callbacks in Figma using the UX Figma-Low-Code plugin.
 3. The developer sets up a new project (Vue.js for now) and includes the **Figma** component
-4. The developer link the Figmae design and creates the required methods and fills them with business logic.
+4. The developer links to the Figma design and creates the required methods and fills them with business logic.
 5. The **Figma** component renders the design and invokes the callbacks in clicks.
 6. Changes in the design are transparent to the developer, he just reloads the design from Figma.
-7. For deployment the developer downlaods the figma file to freze the design
+7. For deployment the developer downlaods the figma file to freeze the design

 # How to use Figma-low-code